 Home Depot, full-time salary employees can receive up to $5,000 a year, full-time hourly employees $3,000, and part-time hourly up to $ 1,500 per year.
 Tuition reimbursement can be applied to the college, university, or technical school of the employee's choice, if the courses meet eligibility requirements.

-Publix offers tuition assistance to employees that take courses that contribute to their job performance, enroll in occupational or technical programs, or acquire undergraduate degrees in select majors.
+Publix offers tuition assistance to employees who take courses that contribute to their job performance, enroll in occupational or technical programs, or acquire undergraduate degrees in select majors.
 Employees can claim up to $4,000 per year and a lifetime maximum of $16,000.
-For other courses, programs and majors outside of what Publix has specified, employees can receive up to $2,200 per year and a lifetime maximum of $4,400.
+For other courses, programs, and majors not specified by Publix, employees can receive up to $2,200 per year, with a lifetime maximum of $4,400.

-This benefit is available to full-time employees as well as part-time.
+This benefit is available to both full-time and part-time employees.
 They just need to work a minimum of 10 hours per week.
 Employees can take advantage of tuition reimbursement after 90 days of employment.

 Full-time employees at

 Lowes are eligible for up to $2,500 per year to assist with tuition, fees, and books.
-Tuition assistance can be applied to Associate, Bachelor's, Master's, and Doctorate degrees.
+Tuition assistance is available for Associate, Bachelor's, Master's, and Doctoral degrees, covering education at every level.

 At

 Wells Fargo employees will be awarded up to $5,000 per year toward education expenses.
 Part-time employees can earn $2,500.
-They also provide scholarships for dependent children of employees that range from $1,000 to $3,000.
+They also provide scholarships for the dependent children of employees, ranging from $1,000 to $3,000.
+This makes Wells Fargo a family-friendly option for employees seeking education benefits.

 Scholarships from Employers

-In addition to tuition reimbursement, some employees offer scholarships to employees as well as children of employees.
+In addition to tuition reimbursement, some employers offer scholarships to employees as well as the children of employees.
+These employee scholarships provide additional financial support beyond standard education benefits and recognize employees that are making a difference in their workplace.

 Award Amount: $5,000